 Many of these impacts come from areas outside of their direct control but well within their areas of influence.
-The best Project Managers, Foremen and Superintendents know how continually expand their influence over these areas.
+The best Project Managers, Foremen, and Superintendents know how to continually expand their influence over these areas.

 - Establish a clear and quantified baseline of where your production actually was before the impact.
 This is the foundation of your argument and critical if your argument escalates to any formal dispute resolution.

 - Describe the impacts being specific and without any negative emotions.
 Provide supporting information including timeline, photos, communications, etc.